Arwa-x/TurtleBot-SLAM/README.md

 ```
 # 3- SLAM Simulation
 ## Launch Simulation World
-Open a new terminal and simulation World, there are 3 versions of the TurtleBot model, in these instruction, waffle model will be used
+Open a new terminal and simulation World, there are 3 versions of the TurtleBot model, I used waffle model

 You can select one of these models ```burger```, ```waffle```, ```waffle_pi``` for the TURTLEBOT3_MODEL parameter
 ```